The Great Controversy (book): The 1888 edition

 The 1884 Great Controversy had enjoyed escalating sales.
 In 1887, C. H. Jones, manager of Pacific Press, informed Ellen that they needed to completely reset the type for the book because the old type was worn out.
 This was, therefore, a good time to improve and make corrections to the book.

 The 1884 book was reaching beyond the ranks of Seventh-day Adventists.
 Yet the terminology and, in some cases, the content was directed largely to Adventists.
 Expressions familiar to Adventists were sometimes incomprehensible to the ordinary reader.
 Also, some subjects were too briefly treated because the readers were expected to be familiar with them.
 Some adaptation of wording seemed desirable and also changing of the verb tense from present to past.

 At that time, Ellen was living in Europe, the land of Reformation history, a subject that is an important part of the book.
 Accordingly, she added a chapter on Huss and Jerome of Prague, who had previously been but briefly mentioned.
-More was added about Zwingli and John Calvin.
+More was added about Huldrych Zwingli and John Calvin.
 Other chapters were enlarged and important additions were made about the sanctuary.
 Additional scriptures were introduced and footnote references were increased.